Divorce is the breakdown of marriage.

 - Separation of 5 years

-The process is relatively straightforward and our Surrey divorce law solicitors will deal with all the paperwork to avoid adding pressure to their clients.
+The process is relatively straightforward and our divorce lawyer in Sutton will deal with all the paperwork to avoid adding pressure to their clients.
 A application for divorce must be presented to the court based on one of the facts above, provided the parties have been married for at least 1 year.
 The person who issues the petition is known as the Applicant/Petitioner and the other spouse is known as the Respondent.
 Once the application has been sent to the court, it will be approved and sealed and thereafter, sent to the Respondent.
 The Respondent will be given a questionnaire to confirm he or she has received the application and, on this form’s return to court, the Applicant/Petitioner can apply for the first order, Decree Nisi.
 6 weeks and 1 day later, the Applicant/Petitioner can apply for Decree Absolute, the document marking the legal end of the marriage.

 Decree Nisi is an extremely important stage in divorce proceedings as it marks the first opportunity that a court can review any financial agreement you may have made with your spouse, although, of course, negotiations can begin before the petition is even presented.
-For more information on financial matters and the orders a court can make, please refer to the Financial Matters section of this site.
+Futhermore, for more information on financial matters and the orders a court can make, please refer to the Financial Matters section of this site.

 Here to Help

 Our experts are on hand to help you through the legal, financial and agreement processes for any difficult situations you are facing.

 Ludlow Lane Solicitors

 We are not tied into corporate targets, enabling us to offer a tailored service suited to each individual case.

 Ludlow Lane Solicitors are members of Resolution and subscribe to the Resolution Code of Good Practice, details of which can be found here.